XavierBerger/RPi-Monitor/docs/source/31_configuration_examples.rst

 In this configuration, we set color to green for downstream and red for upstream.
 The curves are filled.

-.. warning:: Be sure to use Linux filefeed format with line ending with LF (and not CR/LF like in Windows).

 Monitor external disk